 Our team has been tasked with creating a tool, that would help writers composing a new book or a story.
 Currently, many authors begin their new work by collecting many notes about the story and its proceedings, often written on post-it notes or event cards.
 This is where the problems arise: when there are a lot of cards its quite hard to manage and keep track of all of them, they can be easily misplaced or lost, moreover it is hard for multiple authors to work with them, it takes a long time to sort them and find a needed one to create a flowing storyline.
 This is where the Story Line Tool comes in, it will prevent all the issues mentioned above and simplify the work of an author.
 The tool will allow a single or multiple authors to easily work on a project by allowing them to take and save notes, rearrange them in desired order, print the events in chronological order and export everything in a text file.

 Our team believes that such tool would be very useful for authors, to ease their process of creation, and that it has a place in the market.

+Delimitations

+Delimitations

+Technology and Business

+The Business Model Canvas

+Competitor Examples

+Values for the user

+System development

+Domain analyses

+Vision

+This application is working for the author who need to have a platform to store, organize, manage the ideas, and also cooperation with some other authors.
+They can share the idea between multiple cooperators and leave some opinions as well.
+And also, they can use this application create chronicle of events, and check the view of the story timeline.
+Make the decision about the different choice which is the actor made.
+And check how is going on.

+This application can also export the events as the text file with formatter.

+Data dictionary

 Application: the software we are trying to make behand this report.

+The author: the final user for this application who want to get help for to make event card and easier cooperation work.

+Event card: the small note (like sticky note or tile) on the working board with single words.
+And the user can create, delete, edit, search and sort it.

+Event: the situation or action the role play in the story.

 Sub-event: the individually event which under the event as an element.

+Relationship: the connected between different events.

+Role: the character who are in the story.

+Event time: the time which event happen in the story.

+Note: the event detail.

+Chapters: the categories or sections of story which is the event lay on.

+Comments: the author leave some description about event (or make a note for the event detail) and also for multiple authors leave notes to each other.

+Story: the novel author will write when after creating all event and timeline.

+Timeline: the story event flow following the time.

+Direction: what will happen in the story.

+Levels: some event card under another event.

+Events chronologically: the event happen following the time.

+Domain model

+The domain model descripts about what kind of entity in this domain area, and which attribute they have.
+Also include about the relationship between the entity.

+In this case, an author or multiple authors who have own name can write some events.

+A lot of events can constitute one story.
+And a different direction of story creates different timeline in the story.

+Otherwise, the author can leave some note and comment under the event card

-1
+Figure 1 : Domain model

+Artifacts in UP

+Table 1: Development case)